 DIY Rain Barrel FAQs

-Here’s a few common FAQs to hopefully answer any questions you have before building your system But feel free to skip this if you are ready to start building!
+Here are a few common FAQs to hopefully answer any questions you have before building your system But feel free to skip this if you are ready to start building!
 Read the entire build process to learn more, too!

 Can You Stack Rain Barrels?